See, the first village you come across in the Paznaun Valley, was founded around 1400 AD by farmers of Serfaus and Fiss.

-Altitude: 1,056 m asl
+Altitude: 1,056 m a.s.l.

-The idyllic village of See was part of the parish of Serfaus until 1630 and for this reason dead people had to be carried to the cemetery of Serfaus via the Furglerjoch saddle (2,748 m asl) up to that year.
-In the Tyrolean freedom fights around 1809, at the "Gigger Tobel”, located in the east of See, about 1,500 Bavarian soldiers were kept from invading the Paznauntal valley by 800 local defenders.
+The idyllic village of See was part of the Parish of Serfaus until 1630, and for this reason dead people had to be carried to the cemetery of Serfaus via the 2,748 m high Furglerjoch saddle up to that year.
+In the Tyrolean Freedom Fights of 1809, at the "Gigger Tobel" east of See, about 1,500 Bavarian soldiers were kept from invading the Paznauntal valley by 800 local defenders.

 See has also brought forth some famous citizens, such as Andreas Thamarsch, diocese sculptor of Keisheim in Bavaria and of the famous Stams Abbey in the 17th century, and the former snowboard world champion Karl-Heinz Zangerl.
 In summer, the village is a real hiking paradise.
 You shouldn't miss a visit to the Medrigalm Wellness Park: At 1,800 m a.s.l., there are Kneipp facilities, a foot massage path, chromotherapy, and high-quality drinking water from the fountain.